-The Audit and Risk Committee comprises Martin Gouldstone as independent executive Chair with independent Elaine Sullivan as the other member of the Audit and Risk Committee and meets at least twice a year.
+The Audit and Risk Committee is chaired by Tracey James with Elaine Sullivan as the other member, the Committee meets at least twice a year.
 The terms of reference of the Audit and Risk Committee include the following responsibilities:

 - Monitoring the integrity of the Group's financial statements. - Application of accounting policies, together with ensuring the maintenance of accurate accounting records. - Reviewing the effectiveness of the Group's internal control and risk management systems. - Oversight of the Group's external auditors and planning. - Ensure appropriate whistleblowing arrangements are in place. - Compliance with statutory and regulatory obligations.